jo/couchdb-worker/README.md

 This example processor inserts the property _foo_ with the value `bar` or `Bär`, depending on the config document, into every document.

+The processing takes place in the  `process` function,

+The return value of the `check` function decides wheather the worker is interested in a doc or not.

 ## Create a new Worker for All Databases